 As humans, our minds naturally go to the dystopian aspects of agents first, for deep evolutionary reasons.
 Only secondly, and warily, do we contemplate their progress-related, or protopian aspects.
 But both negative and positive outcomes are likely, and we’ll do our best to cover both futures in this series.
 I discuss the importance of keeping a good balance between these two key ways of thinking in Keeping Intelligent Optimism in The Foresight Guide.

-Our sims won’t have to look like us in order to have an accurate internal model of who we are.
-In academic labs, a sim that acts like a great butler, secretary, humorist, guide, or coach, who is not a visual copy of us, is usually more popular than a sim that looks like the user, which is often seen as narcissistic or creepy by users, at least today.
+Our PAIs won’t have to look like us in order to have an accurate internal model of who we are.
+In academic labs, an agentthat acts like a great butler, secretary, humorist, guide, or coach, who is not a visual copy of us, is usually more popular than an agent that looks like the user, which is often seen as narcissistic or creepy by users, at least today.
 But any highly personalized smart agent, though it may have its own appearance and personality, perhaps like Carson in Downton Abbey, has a good portion of its mental architecture dedicated to being a software simulation of us.
-Thus “sim” is an good term for the mental architecture of a personalized smart agent, whatever its appearance.
-In the not-too-distant future, I can imagine us saying “my sim said this”, or my sim did that” when we talk about social events in this brave new world.
+Thus both PAI and “sim” is are good terms for such software helpers.
+In the not-too-distant future, I can imagine us saying “my PAI said this”, or my PAI did that” when we talk about our lives in this brave new world.

-As their smartness grows, we’ll increasingly use our trusted sims to advise us, and act on our behalf.
-As our most personal agents, our sims will be continually conversationally trained by us, and each will have a growing collection of encrypted private data (emails, social network posts, photos, browsing histories, conversations) about us, much of which is not shared with the outside world.
-Our PAIs will be able to use that data, and their growing neural network intelligence, to help us make choices that better reflect and protect our interests, goals, and values, and as learning agents, they’ll also increasingly acquire interests, goals, and values of their own.
+As their smartness grows, we’ll increasingly use our trusted PAIs to advise us, and act on our behalf.
+PAIs will be continually conversationally trained by us, and each will have a growing collection of encrypted private data (emails, social network posts, photos, browsing histories, conversations) about us, much of which is not shared with the outside world.
+Our PAIs will be able to use that data, and their growing neural network intelligence, to help us make choices that better reflect and protect our interests, goals, and values.
+As learning agents, they’ll also increasingly acquire interests, goals, and values of their own.

-I’ve been thinking about sims and their knowledge bases for about fifteen years, since the start of my career in strategic foresight.
+I’ve been thinking about PAIs and their knowledge bases for about fifteen years, since the start of my career in strategic foresight.
 I gave my first tentative talks on them at a Foresight Institute gathering in 2001.
 In 2003, I published an extended interview and a popular web article on them, and the conversational interface they would need to build good semantic models of us.
-Prior to Sept.
-2014 I called personalized agents “digital twins”, to signify that they would become like software twins as they acted for us in the world.
+In the early 2000’s I called personalized agents “digital twins” and “cybertwins” to signify that they would become like software twins as they acted for us in the world.
 I used the simpler “sim” from 2014 to 2017, and now I find PAI the simplest and most useful term, and recommend that term to you as we discuss this emerging product and service in coming years.

 Science fiction authors, futurists, and visionaries usually get to the future first.
-But they get there by making us slog through a majority of false futures, and only careful critiques can help us distinguish the two in advance.
-See Wikipedia’s excellent AI in Fiction page for examples of both in Sci-Fi, and see back issues of The Futurist magazine for examples of both from the futurist community.
-In the commercial arena, Apple was the first big company to bring the vision of the personal sim to the general public, in their Knowledge Navigator concept video in 1987.
-In that video, which was set in 2011, a user talks to a bow-tie wearing personal sim on an iPad-like device.
+But at the same time they also make us slog through a majority of false futures, and only careful critiques allow us to distinguish the two in advance.
+See Wikipedia’s AI in Fiction page for examples of both in Sci-Fi.
+In the commercial arena, Apple was the first big company to bring the PAI vision to the general public, in their Knowledge Navigator concept video in 1987.
+In that video, which was set in 2011, a user talks to a bow-tie wearing personal AI on an iPad-like device.
 The real iPad debuted in 2010, and Siri was launched on the iPhone in 2011.
-Pretty good foresight, don’t you think?
+Pretty good foresight, in my view!

-At this point in our intro, a host of sim-related questions may spring to mind:
+At this point in our intro, a host of PAI-related questions may spring to mind:

 - How will you judge when its intelligence exceeds its wisdom (common sense), and when it is serving your interests, rather than the company that created it?

-- How early should children be allowed to use sims?
-How early should educational sims, via smartphones, be given to emerging nations youth?
+- How early should children be allowed to use PAIs?
+How early should educational PAIs, via smartphones, be given to emerging nations youth?

-- How intimate will you let your sims get with you?
-How will we best respond when some people start to fall in love with their sims (see Her, 2013, that scenario)?
+- How intimate will you let your PAIs get with you?
+How will we best respond when some people start to fall in love with their PAIs?
+See Her, 2013, one take on that scenario.

-- What will be the impact of therapy sims?
-Correctional sims?
-Shopping sims?
-Financial management sims?
-Voting sims?
-Activism sims?
+- What will be the impact of therapy PAIs?
+Correctional PAIs?
+Shopping PAIs?
+Financial management PAIs?
+Voting PAIs?
+Activism PAIs?

-- If your mother dies in 2030, will you find it helpful to talk to the sim she talked to for the last ten years of her life?
-Will you let Google, Facebook, Microsoft, or whoever continue to improve her AI after her passing, and interact with surviving friends and family, so her sim can become an ever-better interface to all the data of her life?
+- If your mother dies in 2030, will you find it helpful to talk to the PAI she talked to for the last ten years of her life?
+Will you let Google, Facebook, Microsoft, or whoever continue to improve her AI after her passing, and interact with surviving friends and family, so her PAI can become an ever-better interface to all the data of her life?
 Strange as this sounds, a few startups are already working on that idea today.
-See Eterni.me, and the thought-provoking short film, Eternity Hill (see the trailer here).
+See Eterni.me.
+Also the short film, Eternity Hill (see the trailer here).
 How will this coming PAI “immortality” (or more accurately, just a much longer PAI lifespan than biological lifespan) change our culture?

-These are just a few of the big social questions raised by sims, and we’ll try to take a good early look at many of them in this series.
+These are just a few of the big social questions raised by PAIs, and we’ll try to take a good early look at many of them in this series.

-Surprisingly, if accelerating computer hardware and software trends continue, sometime between now and mid-century our sims will begin to seem generally intelligent, to their users, both intelligent in the human sense and in a number of senses wholly new.
-At the same time, our most powerful sims will increasingly come to be seen, by their users, as digital versions, and indistinguishable extensions, of us.
+Surprisingly, if accelerating computer hardware and software trends continue, sometime between now and the latter half of this century, our PAIs will begin to seem generally intelligent, to their users, both intelligent in the human sense and in a number of senses wholly new.
+At the same time, our most advanced PAIs will come to be seen, by their users, as digital versions, and indistinguishable extensions, of us.

-In fact, I think that’s what the long-discussed technological singularity will primarily look like, to the typical person, some time in the middle of this century.
-Each of us will experience our own “personal singularities” as our increasingly intelligent sims, and the data and machines they control, start to reach and then exceed us in their understanding and mastery of the world.
-Sims, I would predict, are the “human face of the coming singularity,” to riff on the title of Smolan and Erwitt’s The Human Face of Big Data (2012).
+In fact, I think that’s what the long-discussed technological singularity will primarily look like, to the typical person, some time in the second half of this century.
+Each of us will experience our own “personal singularities” as our increasingly intelligent PAIs, and the data and machines they control, start to reach and then exceed us in their understanding and mastery of the world.
+PAIs are thus the “human face of the coming singularity,” to riff on the title of Smolan and Erwitt’s The Human Face of Big Data (2012).

 At the same time, to balance all this new personal empowerment and collaboration capacity, individuals, teams, and nations will need ever better security, privacy, and adaptive political systems.
 I think those better rules and systems will also emerge by primarily bottom-up means, again with a small fraction of top-down strategies as well.

 Unfortunately, every popular book I’ve read on the future of artificial intelligence either ignores or discounts the likelihood of a mostly bottom-up, divergent, creative, unpredictable, and “evolutionary” agent-driven future of AI, in combination with a much smaller amount of top-down, convergent, conservative, predictable, and “developmental” set of architectures, priorities, and controls.
-Yet as I will argue in this series, given the impressive advances we’ve seen in deep learning since 2012, that bottom-up approach now looks to be the most probable future, and it lies directly ahead of us.
+Yet as I will argue in this series, given the impressive advances we’ve seen in deep learning since 2012, that primarily bottom-up approach now looks to be the most probable future for AI.

-As you think about agents and sims in coming weeks, I like to suggest three more questions for conversation:
+As you think about agents and PAIs in coming weeks, I like to suggest three more questions for conversation:

-- Who will build the most trustable and popular agents?
+- Who will build the most trusted and popular smart agents?
 Big corps?
 Open source?
 Govt?
 Who will build our most trusted and popular PAIs?

-- What does our future economy look like, in a world of ever-smarter personal sims?
+- What does our future economy look like, in a world of ever-smarter personal AIs?

-- What is the future of politics, as our agents and sims increasingly understand, assist, and advise us?
+- What is the future of politics, as our agents and PAIs increasingly understand, assist, and advise us?